aaronbloomfield/ccc/hws/arbitrage/web3py.md

 ##### Gas estimation

 Web3 can estimate how much gas your transaction will use.
 Once you have created your transaction object, you can just call: `gas = w3.eth.estimateGas(transaction)`.
 Note that this is an *estimate*, not a fully accurate count.
-In particular, if there is an if/else path, then it can't know which one it will take.
+In particular, if there is an if/else path, then it can't always know which path it will take.
 Although an estimate, it is sufficient for our purposes.
 Lastly, note that this is the amount of gas, and once you supply it with a amount of wei per gas, you can convert that into a actual price in ether.

 ##### Reverts

 It turns out it is often (but not always!) possible to get the reason for a reversion.
-The code below will do just that (code adapted from [here](https://snakecharmers.ethereum.org/web3py-revert-reason-parsing/)).
-We assume the transaction hash is in the `txhash` variable.
+The code below will attempt to do just that (code adapted from [here](https://snakecharmers.ethereum.org/web3py-revert-reason-parsing/)).

 ```